TrainWeb.org Facebook Page

 17th Street/SMC station.

-On the way to the Downtown Santa Monica station.
+Making our way to Downtown Santa Monica station.

-We are arriving at the Downtown Santa Monica station, ending my new rail mileage for today.
+We arrived at the Downtown Santa Monica station, ending my new rail mileage.

-Our group pictured at the station with me behind the camera.
+Our group photograph, the author behind the camera.

 Our train arrived and we all boarded.

-On the way back we made a special stop at Expo/Bundy station to drop off Robert Jacoby.
-All too soon we returned to the 7th/Metro station and went downstairs to wait for the Red Line train back to Union Station.
+On the way back, we made a special stop at Expo/Bundy station to drop off Robert Jacoby then returned to the 7th/Metro station and went downstairs to wait for the Red Line train back to Union Station.

 The group waiting for the train back to Union Station.

-Our train came into the 7th/Metro station and we boarded the first car again for the quick trip back.
+Our train arrived and we boarded the first car again.
 Once there, that ended our Pre-Opening Expo Line trip.
 A special thank you to Metro for having us today and to the Los Angeles Railroad Heritage Foundation for putting on this trip.
 Robin and I walked to Track 8 and waited for the doors to open before we boarded Metrolink 602 home to Santa Ana.
-It had been a fantastic trip to Santa Monica on the newest Metro Rail Line, the Expo Line.
+It had been a fantastic ride and experience on the newest Metro Rail Line, the Expo Line.

 RETURN TO THE MAIN PAGE